Guido of Arezzo: Legacy

 Almost immediately after his death commentaries were written on Guido's work, particularly the Micrologus.
 One of the most noted is the De musica of Johannes Cotto (fl. c.
 1100), whose influential treatise was largely a commentary that expanded and revised the Micrologus.
 Aribo (fl. c.
 1068–78) also dedicated a substantial part of his De musica as a commentary on chapter 15 of the Micrologus.
 Other significant commentaries are anonymous, including the Liber argumentorum and Liber specierum (both Italian, 1050–1100); the Commentarius anonymus in Micrologum (Belgian or Bavarian, c.
 1070–1100); and the Metrologus (English, 13th century).

-Guido of Arezzo and his work are the frequent namesakes.
+Guido of Arezzo and his work are frequent namesakes.
 The controversial mass Missa Scala Aretina (1702) by Francisco Valls takes its name from Guido's hexachord.
 Lorenzo Nencini sculpted a statue of Guido in 1847 that is included in the Loggiato of the Uffizi, Florence.
 A statue to him was erected 1882 in his native Arezzo; it was sculpted by Salvino Salvini.
 Modern namesakes include the computer music notation system GUIDO music notation, as well as the "Concorso Polifónico Guido d'Arezzo" (International Guido d'Arezzo Polyphonic Contest) hosted by the Fondazione Guido D'Arezzo in Arezzo.
 A street in Milan, Via Guido D'Arezzo, is named after him.

 In 1950, the Comitato Nazionale per le Onoranze a Guido Monaco (National Committee for Honors to Guido Monaco) held various events for the ninth centenary of Guido's death.
 Among these was a monograph competition; Jos Smits van Waesberghe won with the Latin work De musico-paedagogico et theoretico Guidone Aretino eiusque vita et moribus (The Musical-Pedagogy of Theoretician Guido of Arezzo Both His Life and Morals).